 Add ham to creamy scalloped potatoes, or make warm potato salad with ham – or a cold potato salad.
 In short, potatoes and ham are great together.

 Split pea soup is made better with ham, and lentil soup likes ham, too.
 Creamy soups like corn and potato chowder benefit from a topping of diced ham.
 And white bean soup with shredded ham is sublime.

 Forget the takeout – make ham-fried rice at home.
 It might be the perfect way to use up leftover ham.

-Try deviled ham, which simply ground ham with hot sauce, cayenne pepper or the hot pepper of your choosing.
+Try deviled ham, which is simply ground ham with hot sauce, cayenne pepper, or the hot pepper of your choosing.
 Mayonnaise or cream cheese is often used to hold it together.

 Ham on Pizza